Skip to main content

 CSS Organization

-• home.css: Styles specific to the homepage
+• pages/home.css: Styles specific to the homepage

-• projects.css: Styles for project listing pages
+• pages/research.css: Styles for research pages

 CSS Variables